ollana/messaging-system/README.md

 The considerations for cost should be weighed based on the expected workloads, and can be optimized further depending on traffic patterns.

 Additional assumptions:
+- user-name is not unique
+- blocking already blocked user will return error
+- any op on non-existing group or user will return error

 ### APIs: